hasibiqbal207/nodejs-backend-template/README.md

 - Environment variable management using `dotenv`.
 - Code linting with ESLint.
 - Code formatting with Prettier.
-- Basic testing setup with Mocha, Chai, and Supertest.
 - Structured project directories.

 ## Prerequisites